 Whilst Board performance is ultimately reflected in the long-term performance of the CICT Group, the Board believes that engaging in a regular process of self-assessment and evaluation of Board performance provides an opportunity for the Board to reflect on its effectiveness including the quality of its decisions, and for Directors to consider their performance and contributions.
 It also enables the Board to identify key strengths and areas for improvement which are essential to effective stewardship and attaining success for CICT.

-As part of the Manager’s commitment towards improving corporate governance, the Board has approved and implemented a process to evaluate annually the effectiveness of the Board as a whole and that of each of its Board Committees and individual Directors.
-As part of the process, a questionnaire is sent to the Directors, and the evaluation results are aggregated and reported to the Chairman of the Board.
-The overall evaluation results are also shared with the Board and follow up action is taken where necessary with a view to enhancing the effectiveness of the Board and individual Directors in the discharge of its and their duties and responsibilities.
-Following the merger of CMT and CCT, the Board of the Manager was reconstituted with effect from 3 November 2020.
-For FY 2020, given the reconstitution of the Board, the evaluation was conducted in respect of the existing Directors of the Board, save for the new Directors who were appointed with effect from 3 November 2020 and 1 January 2021 respectively (collectively, the Relevant Directors).
-The new Directors will be participating in the performance evaluation process for FY 2021.
+The NRC recommends for the Board’s approval the objective performance criteria, and the Board undertakes a process to evaluate the effectiveness of the Board as a whole and that of each of its Board Committees and individual Directors for every financial year.
+As part of the process, a questionnaire is sent to the Directors.
+The evaluation results are aggregated and reported to the NRC, and thereafter the Board.
+The findings are considered by the Board and follow up action is taken where necessary with a view to enhancing the effectiveness of the Board, Board Committees and individual Directors in the discharge of its and their duties and responsibilities.
+As and when required, external facilitators may be appointed to assist in the evaluation process of the Board and Board committees.
+For FY 2022, the evaluation process was conducted without involving any external facilitator.

 Board and Board Committees

 The evaluation categories covered in the questionnaire include Board composition, Board processes, strategy, performance and governance, access to information and Board Committee effectiveness.
-As part of the questionnaire, the Board also considers whether the creation of value for Unitholders has been taken into account in the decisionmaking process.
-For FY 2020, the outcome of the evaluation was satisfactory and the Relevant Directors on the whole provided affirmative ratings across all the evaluation categories.
+As part of the questionnaire, the Board also considers whether the creation of value for Unitholders has been taken into account in the decision-making process.
+For FY 2022, the outcome of the evaluation was satisfactory and the Board as a whole, and each of the Board Committees, received affirmative ratings across all the evaluation categories.

 The evaluation categories covered in the questionnaire include Director’s duties, contributions, conduct and interpersonal skills, as well as strategic thinking and risk management.
-For FY 2020, the outcome of the evaluation was satisfactory and each of the Relevant Directors on the whole received affirmative ratings across all the evaluation categories.
+For FY 2022, the outcome of the evaluation was satisfactory and each of the Directors on the whole received affirmative ratings across all the evaluation categories.

 The Board also recognises that contributions by an individual Director can take different forms including providing objective perspectives on issues, facilitating business opportunities and strategic relationships, and accessibility to Management outside of the formal environment of Board and Board Committee meetings.